hanabi/hanabi.github.io/docs/examples/self-color-double-bluff.md

 ![Example Screenshot](/img/examples/self-color-double-bluff.png)

-- It is Dr_Kakashi's turn.
+- It is Kakashi's turn.
-- Dr_Kakashi clues black to Kyle, which "fill in" the black 5.
+- Kakashi clues black to Kyle, which "fill in" the black 5.
 (It was already touched by a number 5 clue early on in the game.)
-- Kyle knows that Dr_Kakashi is not in a stalling situation, so this must be a _Self Color Bluff_.
+- Kyle knows that Kakashi is not in a stalling situation, so this must be a _Self Color Bluff_.
 Kyle blind-plays his _Finesse Position_ as a _Known Bluff_.
 It is a yellow 2 and it successfully plays.
-- kimbifille knows that the black 5 is _three-away-from-playable_, so Dr_Kakashi must be intending for a _Self Color Double Bluff_ (instead of a single _Bluff_).
+- kimbifille knows that the black 5 is _three-away-from-playable_, so Kakashi must be intending for a _Self Color Double Bluff_ (instead of a single _Bluff_).
 Kimbifille blind-plays her _Finesse Position_ card as a _Known Double Bluff_.
 It is a red 1 and it successfully plays.